 The AWG assists our members in the development of their craft by providing professional development opportunities throughout the year.
-These include masterclasses with some of the world’s most respected scriptwriters and developers; seminars on craft and genre; mentorship programs and a number of professional initiatives designed to give our members opportunity and support in their craft and careers.
+These include: masterclasses with some of the world’s most respected writers and developers; seminars on craft and genre; mentorship programs; and a number of professional initiatives designed to give our members opportunity and support in their craft and careers.
 The AWG also works closely with other industry organisations and government bodies to develop further opportunities for our members.

-The AWG presents a number of initiatives and competitions throughout the year that provide members with an opportunities to develop their professional experience and foster their craft.
-These include internships, masterclass positions and funding in addition to the industry recognition that comes from winning an AWG initiative or competition.
+The AWG presents a number of initiatives and competitions throughout the year that provide members with a opportunities to develop their professional experience and foster their craft.
+These include internships, masterclass positions, and funding, in addition to the industry recognition that comes from winning an AWG initiative or competition.

-For our more experienced members the AWG administers a number of high profile fellowships including the FOXTEL Fellowship recognising achievement in television writing and the Kit Denton Fellowship that rewards courage in performance writing.
+For our more experienced members the AWG administers a number of high profile fellowships, including the FOXTEL Fellowship – recognising achievement in television writing.

-Two of our most popular competitions and initiatives are the INSITE Un-produced Screenplay Competition offering a public reading, one on one script assessment and $2,500 and the AWG FremantleMedia Neighbours Initiative providing two writers with six week internships with the Neighbours Script department.
+Two of our most popular competitions and initiatives are the INSITE Award for Unproduced Screenplays and the AWG FremantleMedia Neighbours Initiative, providing two writers with six week internships with the Neighbours script department.

 Throughout the year we hold a number of events for our members.
-These include screenings of members films followed by Q&A sessions with the writer, and often the producer and director; industry forums; Writer/Producer speed dating; ‘In Conversation’ presentations with some of Australia’s most respected performance writers; festival events and panels and monthly member meetings.
-A major annual event is the FOXTEL Screenwriters Address, presented by the Australian Writers’ Foundation.
+These include: screenings of members' films followed by Q&A sessions with the writer, and often the producer and director; industry forums; writer/producer speed networking; ‘In Conversation’ presentations with some of Australia’s most respected performance writers; festival events and panels; and monthly member meetings.
+A major annual event is the FOXTEL Screenwriter's Address, presented by the Australian Writers’ Foundation.

-These events provide fantastic opportunities to network within writing community and the industry, to share ideas and form professional relationships and gain from the experience of other writers.
+These events provide fantastic opportunities to network within the writing community and the industry, to share ideas and form professional relationships, and to gain from the experience of other writers.

-With the generous assistance of our supporters over $100,000 in special prizes and fellowships are presented at the awards including the $25,000 Kit Denton Fellowship which rewards courage and excellence in performance writing, the $25,000 FOXTEL Fellowship for television writers and the $15,000 John Hinde Award for Science Fiction.
-The recipient of the Major AWGIE, for Outstanding Australian Script of the Year receives the $10,000 Copyright Agency Limited Peer Recognition Prize.
+With the generous assistance of our supporters, over $100,000 in special prizes and fellowships are presented at the awards, including the $25,000 FOXTEL Fellowship for television writers and the $15,000 John Hinde Award for Science Fiction.
+The recipient of the Major AWGIE, for Outstanding Australian Script of the Year, receives the $10,000 Copyright Agency Limited Peer Recognition Prize.

-The National Screenwriters' Conference is a biennial conference presented by the Australian Writers’ Guild and is a must for every writer working in film, television and new media.
+The National Screenwriters' Conference is a biennial conference presented by the Australian Writers’ Guild and is a must for every writer working in film, television and interactive media.
 The National Screenwriters’ Conference aims to:

-The conference features sessions dealing with craft; local and global production environments; case studies of Australian and overseas work across film, television and new media; and Masterclasses with the world’s leading screenwriters.
-Beyond the sessions there are networking opportunities and social events; micro-mentorships; and opportunities to find out what producers and networks really want.
+The conference features: sessions dealing with craft; local and global production environments; case studies of Australian and overseas work across film, television and interactive media; and masterclasses with the world’s leading screenwriters.
+Beyond the sessions there are: networking opportunities and social events; micro-mentorships; and opportunities to find out what producers and networks really want.

 Our not-for-profit service provides you with choices to suit your experience level and the stage of your script’s development.
 This includes two tiers of assessment and a range of reporting and consultation options.